 Handmade refers to items created entirely by hand, without the use of machines, resulting in unique pieces that often feature natural variations.
 In contrast, handcrafted involves the use of specialized tools alongside handwork, allowing for greater precision, complexity, and consistency in the final product.

 Both methods offer superior durability and reflect deep artisan traditions, surpassing mass-produced goods.
-Though sometimes used interchangeably, the key distinction lies in tool usage and technique.
+Though sometimes used interchangeably, the key distinction lies in tool usage, technique, and the story behind the price tag.

-Handmade items are crafted almost entirely by hand, with little or no machine assistance.
-The maker’s personal touch is evident in subtle imperfections that add character and value.
+Handmade items are the purest form of creation, crafted almost entirely by raw manual skill with little to no machine assistance.
+The maker’s personal touch is evident in every curve and weave.

 Handmade in Furniture and Home Decor